River Hills

 Way of Life (Free Version): Focused on "making or breaking" habits with color-coded tracking.
 The free version allows you to track up to three habits simultaneously.

-Best for Structured Goal Setting
+For Structured Goal Setting

 Clockify: Primarily a time-tracking tool, but its free plan offers unlimited tracking of personal and business goals, along with progress reports.